said-boutayeb/c-challenges-solved/42-piscine-practice/level_2/README.md

 ## 💡 Tips for Success

 ### Study Strategies
-1. **Understand the Algorithm**
+1. **Understand Memory Management**
-   - Read requirements carefully
+   - malloc/free usage
-   - Plan your approach
+   - Avoid memory leaks
-   - Consider edge cases
+   - Test with valgrind

 2. **Compare Implementations**
-   - Study all methods (md_1, md_2, etc.)
+   - Study all methods
    - Which is clearest?
    - Which is most efficient?